mantasu/cs231n/README.md

 <h1 align="center">CS231n: Assignment Solutions</h1>
 <p align="center"><b>Convolutional Neural Networks for Visual Recognition</b></p>
-<p align="center"><i>Stanford - Spring 2021</i></p>
+<p align="center"><i>Stanford - Spring 2021-2023</i></p>

 ## About
 ### Overview
 These are my solutions for the **CS231n** course assignments offered by Stanford University (Spring 2021).
-Solutions work for further years like 2022.
+Solutions work for further years like 2022, 2023.
 Inline questions are explained in detail, the code is brief and commented (see examples below).
 From what I investigated, these should be the shortest code solutions (excluding open-ended challenges).
 In assignment 2, _DenseNet_ is used in _PyTorch_ notebook and _ResNet_ in _TensorFlow_ notebook.

 > Check out the solutions for **[CS224n](https://github.com/mantasu/cs224n)**.
-From what I checked, they contain more comprehensive explanations than others.
+They contain more comprehensive explanations than others.

 ### Main sources (official)
 * [**Course page**](http://cs231n.stanford.edu/index.html)